 The body’s healing response is inflammation.
-Inflammation will turn on and continue staying on until the joint is healed.
+Inflammation fixes injuries.
+Inflammation will turn on and continue staying on until the joint injury is healed.

 - Then the inflammatory mechanism will be stuck in the “open” position, chronic inflammation will continue trying to heal something it can’t.